openstack/ironic/doc/source/admin/multitenancy.rst

 - ``flat`` interface places all nodes into a single provider network that is pre-configured on the Networking service and physical equipment.
 Nodes remain physically connected to this network during their entire life cycle.
+The supplied VIF attachment record is updated with new DHCP records as needed.

 - ``neutron`` interface provides tenant-defined networking through the Networking service, separating tenant networks from each other and from the